NixOS/rfcs/rfcs/0100-sign-commits.md

 Currently merging is done through GitHub, which would not work in this case.
-Merging would have to happen outside of GitHub, so that you can sign the commits, since currently the API doesn't support signing commits with your own GPG
+Merging would have to happen outside of GitHub, so that you can sign the commits, since currently the API doesn't support signing commits with your own PGP
 key: https://github.com/cli/cli/issues/1318.

 The exact workflow for merging a PR with ID 123 would be something like this: